Small Ship Cruises

 - Snorkel among abundant marine life, kayak around rocky outcroppings, and lounge on the warm sand of Isla Coiba

 Austin Adventures is proudly offering this trip in conjunction with UnCruise Adventures.
 Headquartered at historic Fishermen’s Terminal in Seattle, Washington, UnCruise Adventures has been in the small ship adventure cruise business for over 20 years.
-The small size of UnCruise’s ships allows them to access remote areas bigger ships can’t get to providing guests with opportunities to experience off-the-map wilderness, up close, hands on, and with boots on the ground.
-Each day brings opportunity for adventure—kayaking, hiking, skiff explorations, snorkeling, paddle boarding.
+The small size of UnCruise’s ships allows them to access remote areas bigger ships can’t get to providing guests with opportunities to experience off-the-map wilderness, up close, hands-on, and with boots on the ground.
+Each day brings opportunity for adventure—kayaking, hiking, skiff explorations, snorkeling, paddleboarding.
 All activities are included and it’s always your choice—do as many or as few as you want.
 The expert, knowledgeable, and mostly-local crew enthusiastically lead the way.
 UnCruise Adventures keeps a constant eye on treading lightly; their small ships introduce adventurers to new and breathtaking destinations sure to leave a lasting impression.

 Panama Seasons & Climate

 Tours to Panama are available year-round and weather conditions vary according to season, elevation, and geographic location.
 In general, in the lowlands expect average temperatures from 85-95 F with moderate to high humidity compared to cooler temperatures averaging 72 F in the highlands where you may need a light sweater at night.
-The peak Panama travel period is December through April and off-peak season for tours to Panama is May through November.
+The peak Panama travel period is December through April and the off-peak season for tours to Panama is May through November.
 These periods generally coincide with the so-called “dry” and “rainy” seasons.
 However, this is an overly simplistic description of climate and Panama travel seasons.
-We can help you travel to Panama any time of year based on a well planned itinerary.
+We can help you travel to Panama any time of year based on a well-planned itinerary.

 Panama has more than a dozen climate zones which often contrast with each other; when rain falls in one region it tends to be drier in another.
 While the months of December through April tend to be almost rainless on the Pacific coast (March and April are the warmest months), this is the time of year you can expect some rain on the Caribbean coast.
-On the Caribbean side it tends to be relatively dry in September and October, which is considered the so-called “rainy season” in the rest of the country.
-We also recommend travel to Panama in July during the annual veranito, or “little summer” as the locals call it, when there is a predictable dry spell in the middle of the green season.
+On the Caribbean side, it tends to be relatively dry in September and October, which is considered the so-called “rainy season” in the rest of the country.
+We also recommend traveling to Panama in July during the annual veranito, or “little summer” as the locals call it when there is a predictable dry spell in the middle of the green season.

 A few more reasons why you've gotta go: